solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 10. Why can't I chop plyoowd / heat pure crystals?
 You are missing knowledge.

 To chop planks into plywood (t4) you need `chopping: beginner`, to chop plywood into sturdy plywood (T4) you need `heating: skilled`.
-You'll need the corresponding knowledge for the T3 and T4 recipes of metal, hides, feathers and gemstones.
+Similarly for metal, hides, feathers and gemstones.
 You can get the knowledge entries through a quest chain.

 ### Beginner knowledge